PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

 Sony Online Entertainment, newer examples of which include Free Realms, H1Z1, Landmark and PlanetSide 2.

 The protocol can be thought of, in essence, as a stripped-back version of TCP.
-It offers basic sessions, packet verification (CRC32) with optional compression (zlib), and reliable/ordered transmission of data, with optional encryption (RC4).
+It offers basic sessions, packet verification (CRC32), optional compression (zlib), reliable/ordered transmission of data, and optional encryption (RC4).

 This documentation covers version **3** of the SOE protocol, using 2022 versions of PlanetSide 2 as a reference.

+> [!Warning]
-> **Warning**: this documentation is reverse engineered.
+> This documentation is reverse engineered.
 As such, it may be incomplete and/or
 > incorrect, and is not necessarily applicable to other games that use the SOE protocol.

 ## Structural Overview